alissatroiano/Hue/README.md

 - The background image for the **Glitch Art** category card was copied from [Shutterstock](https://www.shutterstock.com/image-photo/goldfish-shark-fin-swim-fish-bowl-1339322579)

+- The background image for the **Pop Art** category card was copied from [Shutterstock](https://www.shutterstock.com/image-illustration/holy-spirit-digital-paintings-782864887)

 #### User Authentication

 - The background image (medium+ screens only) on the **Login** page was copied from [Shutterstock](https://www.shutterstock.com/image-photo/pink-color-paint-splash-isolated-on-44525089)

 - The background image (medium+ screens only) on the **Signup** page was copied from [Shutterstock](https://www.shutterstock.com/image-illustration/isolated-splash-paint-3d-illustration-rendering-520435762)

 #### Shop Products